 Medical Nutrition Therapy

-Medicines that manage blood cholesterol levels may be prescribed.
+Medications may be prescribed to manage high blood cholesterol levels.
 Many of these have been proven to be effective in large scientific studies.

 Exercise is part of an overall plan to improve cardiovascular fitness, improve symptom control in people with peripheral vascular disease and improve overall health.